-In most cases, the Court will hold a telephone conference with one or both parties to discuss the information in the letters.
-Prior to any ex parte communications, the Court will make the parties aware and offer an opportunity to object to such communications.
+In most cases, the Court will hold a second telephonic conference to discuss the information in the letters.
 During the telephone conference, the Court will seek to identify any issues or disputes that can be addressed or resolved prior to the settlement conference and will review the offers with the parties.
 The Court will also assess whether the parties continue to believe that a settlement conference will be productive.
+The Court may also separately contact counsel for one or both parties but will let the other party or parties know if/when this happens.